pass DCC security inspection cannabis dispensary camera requirements

 How to Pass a DCC Security Inspection

 You just got the notification.
-DCC is scheduling your security inspection — or worse, they already showed up and you've got 14 days to fix what they found.
+The California Department of Cannabis Control (DCC) is scheduling your security inspection, or worse, they already showed up, and you've got 14 days to fix what they found.
 Knowing how to pass a DCC security inspection comes down to getting a handful of technical details right.
-And most of them are the ones your installer never told you about.
+Most of them are the ones your installer never told you about.

 Most of what inspectors check is predictable.
 The specific requirements catch operators who assumed their camera system or alarm setup was "close enough."